-Fajita Taco Salad with Creamy Avocado DressingJump to Recipe
+Fajita Taco Salad with Creamy Avocado SauceJump to Recipe

 This Fajita Taco Salad is one of the most flavorful and wonderful salads I’ve made. (and I’ve made a lot of salads).
 It does look like it has a fair amount of ingredients, but it’s fairly easy to make and the ingredients are basic and easily substituted if you don’t have something.

-My favorite part of this taco salad is two fold.
+My favorite part of this taco salad is twofold.
 First, I love the creamy avocado dressing.
-It blends up quick and is the perfect creamy addition to this Tex-Mex salad.
+It blends up quickly and is the perfect creamy addition to this Tex-Mex salad.